joepatten/joepatten.github.io/assets/pdfs/math_bootcamp/syllabus_2019_print.md

 #### Final Exam

 There will be one exam at the end of the course and it is worth 40/100 points.
 The exam will cover all the material covered in the course.
-The exam will be proctored on campus in Hulbert Hall on *Wednesday August 15, 2017*.
+The exam will be proctored on campus in Hulbert Hall on *Wednesday August 15, 2019*.

 ---

 ### Course Outline

 Below I have provided a *tentative schedule*.
 Dates as well as topics are subject to change depending on the pace of the course, as well as what I think should be covered.
-Also, I will be introducing programming (specifically using Python) on August 8th.
-That day will be optional, although I strongly recommend you attend.

 <br/>

-{% include mathcamp_outline_2019.html %}
+{% include mathcamp_outline_2019_new.html %}

 **Prerequisite Assignment**
 The prerequisite assignment will not count toward your grade for the course, but you will be entirely accountable for the mastery of the related content in EconS 506.
 The assignment is given as a chance for you to review and practice the univariate calculus and assess your level of mastery of the content.